-Henley Women’s Regatta: A Brief History
+Henley Women’s Regatta: a brief history

 The enthusiasm and support for a women’s regatta built at the World Championships in Copenhagen later that year and at subsequent meetings.
 But the approval of Stewards of Henley Royal Regatta was necessary.
 Whilst they do not own the water, they do own most of the land each side of the course, as well as all the installations, so their support was vital.
-Due to the persistence of Mayglothing and Christine Aistrop (the first Chairman of the proposed event), permission was given for a women’s regatta to be held on the Royal Regatta course in June 1988.
+Due to the persistence of Mayglothing and Christine Aistrop (the first chairman of the proposed event), permission was given for a women’s regatta to be held on the Royal Regatta course in June 1988.

-It was made clear from the outset that the ‘Henley Women’s Regatta’ (HWR) could not use the HRR enclosures or boat tents due to construction work.
+It was made clear from the outset that Henley Women’s Regatta (HWR) could not use the HRR enclosures or boat tents due to construction work.
 HWR was to be held two weeks before the Royal and, should bad weather delay the timetable for the regatta installations (as had happened in the past), the course would not be available.

 In order to make Remenham Farm (now known as Temple Island Meadows) the focal point of the regatta, the HWR committee decided to reverse the direction of the course.
 The inaugural regatta was to be rowed over a 2,000m course from the Henley Royal finish, down to the upstream end of Temple Island.
 Once this decision was made, the Stewards allowed HWR the use of certain facilities at the regatta finish, including the floating stand, for aligning and starting purposes, and a raft for the boating area.